allynt/esdoc-mp/README.md

 ES-DOC stands for Earth Science - Documentation.
 It's goal is to provide software tools and services in order to support the distribution of earth science documentation.

-What is esdoc-py-mp ?
+What is esdoc-mp ?
 --------------------------------------

-esdoc-py-mp is an extensible domain driven design meta-progamming utility written in python.
+esdoc-mp is an extensible domain driven design meta-progamming utility written in python.
 It is an essential part of the ES-DOC eco-system of tools & services that allows developers to work with metadata in the encoding of their choice and in the programming language of their choice.

-esdoc-py-mp achieves this by parsing a pythonic representation of metadata schema(s) and generating code in various programming languages.
+esdoc-mp achieves this by parsing a pythonic representation of a domain metadata schema and generating code in various programming languages.

-Why esdoc-py-mp ?
+Why esdoc-mp ?
 --------------------------------------

-Metadata is typically encoded in an formats that are complex in structure and large  in size.
-Working with this xml directly is highly inefficient in terms of developer productivity.

-It was clear that this issue could only be resolved by radically simplifying deserialisation of metadata so that developers could work with plain objects in the programming language of their choice.
+Metadata is typically complex in structure and highly inefficient in terms of developer productivity.
+By radically simplifying the deserialisation of metadata so that developers can work with plain objects in the programming language of their choice has been objectively proven to be a strong boost to developer productivity.

-Who uses esdoc-py-mp ?
+Who uses esdoc-mp ?
 --------------------------------------

-esdoc-py-mp supports the whole of the ES-DOC eco-system of tools and services.
+esdoc-mp supports the whole of the ES-DOC eco-system of tools and services.
+It also used by other projects.

-What are the contents of esdoc-py-mp ?
+What are the contents of esdoc-mp ?
 --------------------------------------

     \docs        		Documentation (rst).